frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 #### `state.comments.forms[]`

-The `wp-comments` package stores in `state.comments.forms` a map of objects by post ID, representing each one a comment form.
+The `wp-comments` package stores in `state.comments.forms` a map of objects by post ID, each representing one comment form.
 These objects are intended to be used as the state of React `<form>` components and contain the input values as well as the submission status.
 They have the following properties:

 | Name              | Type                                                                                                                            | Description                                                                                                     |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- |